judithyueli/DASoftware/README.md

 4. Judith Yue Li, A. Kokkinaki, H. Ghorbanidehno, E. Darve, and P. K. Kitanidis, 2015.
 The nonlinear compressed state Kalman filter for efficient large-scale reservoir monitoring, Submitted to Water Resources Research (under review)

 5. Sætrom, J., & Omre, H. (2011).
 Ensemble Kalman filtering with shrinkage regression techniques.
 Computational Geosciences, 15(2), 271–292.

+6.<a name="ref_co2"></a> Daley, Thomas M and Ajo-Franklin, Jonathan B and Doughty, Christine, 2011.
+Constraining the reservoir model of an injected CO2 plume with crosswell CASSM at the Frio-II brine pilot, International Journal of Greenhouse Gas Control, 5(4), 1022-1030.

+#### Acknowledgement
+We want to thank Dr Jonanthan Ajo-Franklin for providing us part of the data of Frio example.

 [ref2]: https://www.dropbox.com/s/3wrsljtlq0ub65p/KF-Saetrom.png?dl=0 "KF image"